-Esperanto is an international language published by Dr. Ludovic Zamenhof in 1887 with the goal of improving communication and understanding.
+Esperanto is an international language published by Dr. Ludovic Zamenhof in 1887 to foster harmony between people from different cultures.
 It’s a living language, used as a common second language for communicating with others from different countries.
 Speakers of Esperanto (called Esperantists) can be found in over 135 countries.

-The Syracuse Esperanto Society is a group for individuals in Syracuse and Central New York who are interested in studying, speaking, and promoting the use of Esperanto.
-We have regular monthly meetings, and newcomers and people interested in learning more are always welcome.
+Are you interested in studying, speaking, and promoting the use of Esperanto?
+Join the Syracuse Esperanto Society, a group for individuals in Syracuse and Central New York.
+We hold regular monthly meetings, and we welcome newcomers and anyone interested in learning more about the language.

 Our next meeting is March 1, 2024 at 6:00 pm

 We're excited to announce that the Syracuse Esperanto Society will be adding monthly online meetups in addition to our in-person sessions.
 The online sessions will take place on the first Friday of the month, while the in-person meetings will continue to be held on the third Friday of the month.
 This is a great opportunity for beginners to "test the waters" before coming to an in-person meetup, as well as for our existing members to increase their practice opportunities.
 All upcoming meetups are announced in advance on our page at Meetup.com.

 We're thrilled to have resumed our in-person meetups again starting with our February gathering.
 While we've enjoyed our online meetings, we know that some members miss the social and conversational aspects of meeting in person.
 We'll continue to hold both online and in-person sessions going forward to accommodate all members.
 We're also looking to grow our membership in 2022, so please spread the word about our club to anyone you think might be interested!